 My sources can be found within the text in hyperlinks.
 Please feel free to download any of my slides in relation to my previously mentioned shows under the resources section of my website.
 There is a lot of information available on narcissists and I have links to the sources I have utilized.
 Additionally, much I am discussing is what I have learned from personal experiences as well as from therapists.

 The first thing we need to do is understand narcissism.

 I will refer to the victims of narcissists as “human tools” not because I blame victims for being preyed upon by narcissists, but to reinforce the message that narcissists do not see their victims as people with feelings.
 They truly do not care about their victims in any form or fashion.
 So to understand the narcissist’s thought process, I am using that phrase to make certain this message is clear as it can make cutting a narcissist out of one’s life that much easier.

 Much like everything, narcissism is a spectrum.
-A narcissist can have varying degrees of being harmful.
+A narcissist can have varying degrees of being harmful (Signs and symptoms).
 The first thing we need to understand about narcissists is that everyone is expendable and disposable.
 People are tools to boost their ego and fantasy world.
 The bigger the supply they have of tools, the more fulfilled the narcissist is.